NeVeSpl/NTypewriter/Documentation/SourceGenerator.md

 when template (*.nt) is saved | no | no | yes (opt-in) on demend | no| no | yes

 ### Nuget

 https://www.nuget.org/packages/NTypewriter.SourceGenerator

+### How to use it?

+Just instal nuget to the project that contains *.nt templates.

 ### Templates (*.nt) discovery